- Interest Rate

 Can individual investors access MLI Select?

-How much money do I need to invest in a CMHC MLI Select multi-family project?
+How much money do I need to invest in a CMHC MLI Select project?

 What are the main risks of highly leveraged MLI Select projects?